Rahmon Adedoyin: Early life, education and career

-Alleged Ritual killing
+Death Sentence

 Adedoyin was arrested in November 2021 following the death of Adegoke Timothy at his Hilton Hotel which he is the founder.
 He was denied bail but granted access to medical facilities of his choice pending court hearing.
+On 30th May 2023, Court found Rahmon guilty of murder and sentenced him to death by hanging.

+In January 2025, the Court of Appeal in Akure upheld the death sentence, ruling that the conviction was valid and in accordance with the law.
+However, it overturned the lower court's order requiring Adedoyin’s estate to sponsor the victim’s children’s education and reversed the forfeiture of his hotel and vehicle, stating that such orders exceeded statutory provisions.